gishin05/AndriodTaskManager/README.md

 When rotated to landscape, live metrics appear in a non-clickable always-visible status bar overlay showing CPU, RAM, temperature, and FPS simultaneously.

 ### 🔔 Smart Notification Design
-- Custom purple line-chart icon in the system tray

 - ASCII progress bars (`▓▓▓▓░░ CPU`) in the notification body
 - Live metrics in the title: `CPU 23% · RAM 61% · 45 FPS`